Schepp/webzuerich-may-2020/markdown/05_houdini.md

   initialValue: '0'
 });</code></pre>

-<p class="fragment">👆 This turns a CSS custom properties from a dumb string into a real number.</p>
+<p class="fragment">👆 This turns a CSS custom properties from a dumb string into a real number! 🤩</p>
 ---
 Now we can animate it.